joshua-gomes/next-coding-challenge/README.md

 I also enjoy writing against test cases that are described in the gherkin format.
 They can be really helpful when trying to write tests that follow BDD.
 There is a really great library which can be used to help map these gherkin requirements to actual test cases.
 It is called [jest-cucumber](https://www.npmjs.com/package/jest-cucumber).

-**Note:** I did struggle trying to spy on some the **useBasketContext** hook to help isolate my unit tests, but it just wasn't intercepting the call in the component.
-This is something I am usually able to do at work without an issue so I wonder if it might be something related to some different test configuration.
-I have decided to use skip those tests for now since they are covered by the page-level tests.
-If I had more time I would try figure out why I am having issues spying on that **useBasketContext** hook.

 ### Styling

 With no design to reference it is hard to say if it is meant to look the way it currently looks.
 I tried my best to follow the original styling after using elements that are more semantic.
 I also noticed that the styles weren't done mobile first.
 If I had some extra time I would refactor the styles so they are mobile first and use breakpoint that utilise **min-width** so the styles progressively override the mobiles styles with larger viewports.